-Profile name | Name to uniquely identify this keypair profile. |
+Nickname | Enter a unique name to identify this keypair profile. |

-Profile type | Select Fixed (user cannot change values during keypair generation) or Customizable (user can change values during keypair generation) |
+Type | Select Fixed if you don't want the user to change values during keypair generation.
+Select Customizable if you want the user to change values during keypair generation. |

-Profile scope | Select System or Account (only an account scope user can choose account). |
+Profile scope | Select System or Account.
+NoteThis option is only visible to account scope users |

 |